PrakharMartand/PrakharMartand/README.md

 # Hi 👋 I am Prakhar Martand 🙂!
-I am a SDET Intern at [`Harness`](https://www.harness.io/), where I test and break things when not at right place.
+I am a SDET at [`Harness`](https://www.harness.io/), where I test and break things when not at right place.

 ---